DisnakeDev/disnake/docs/api/events.rst

     Called when an entitlement is created.

-    This is usually caused by a user subscribing to an SKU.
+    This is usually caused by a user subscribing to an SKU, or when a new test entitlement is created (see :meth:`Client.create_entitlement`).

     .. versionadded:: 2.10